 All coaches are required to register with USARugby and submit to the USARugby youth coach background check.
 The USARugby registration and coaching certification can be found at: www.usarugby.org/coaching

 Coach Lyons holds the highest referee certification available from World Rugby and is also a certified Coach of Match Officials (Levels 1 & 2).
-An active referee for over 15 years, he is a member of the Potomac Society of Rugby Football Referees and has refereed across the USA and overseas.
-Tom has officiated regional and national playoff events for high school, college and adult men and women.
-From 2007 until 2015 Tom was a member of the USA Rugby National Referee Panel, and refereed in USA Rugby National Championship events, the Rugby Super League, Collegiate Sevens Invitational Championship as well as international matches and at international events such as the USA Sevens (a World Rugby Sevens Series event), the Churchill Cup and World Cup Qualifying matches.
-Coach Lyons is also a certified World Rugby Educator.
+An active referee for over 15 years, he is a member of the Potomac Rugby Referee Society and has refereed across the USA and overseas.
+From 2007 until 2015 Tom was a member of the USA Rugby National Referee Panel, and refereed in USA Rugby National Championship events, the Rugby Super League, Collegiate Sevens Invitational Championship as well as locally and across the region.
+Tom was also privileged to officiate international events such as the USA Sevens (a World Rugby Sevens Series event), the Churchill Cup and World Cup Qualifying matches.
+Coach Lyons is also a certified World Rugby Educator for both coaches and referees.

-Tom is currently work as the Director of Information Management for an organization based in Washington DC.
+Tom currently overseas technology for an organization based in Washington DC.
 Tom is married and has three children and lives in Montgomery County, Maryland.

 Tom is currently the Senior Vice President of Finance for American Capital, a private equity firm based in Bethesda.
 He is married with 3 children and resides in Montgomery County, Maryland.